Onkar-K-Mane/file_encryptor-decryptor/README.md

 - N bytes: IV (16 bytes for AES, 8 bytes for DES/3DES)
 - remaining bytes: ciphertext (raw bytes)

-There is no header or metadata other than the fixed salt+iv placement.
-During decryption the tool expects you to pick the same algorithm and key size used to encrypt the file.

-Note: There is no authentication tag or HMAC in the current format.
-Tampering with ciphertext will not be reliably detected.

 ## How to use